tzzcl/PSOL/README.md

 the code, please feel free to contact Mr. Chen-Lin Zhang (zhangcl@lamda.nju.edu.cn).
 The package is free for academic usage.
 You can run it at your own risk.
 For other purposes, please contact Prof. Jianxin Wu (wujx2001@gmail.com).

-If you find our package is useful to your research.
-Please cite our paper:
+If you find our package is useful to your research, please cite our paper:

 Reference: